drjrm3/aided/README.md

 ## Installing

 Python 3.10 or later is recommended.
-AIDED is powered by backend C / C++ / CUDA libraries (TODO: List libraries).

-AIDED can be installed from PyPI **TODO: Link**
+AIDED can be installed from PyPI **TODO: Link once uploaded to PyPI**

 `pip install aided`

 ## Getting started

-At present AIDED only performs analysis on Grid based files (**TODO** Specific formats) and Gaussian `.wfn` file formats.
+At present AIDED only performs analysis on wavefunction `.wfn` file formats.

 To see some examples of this, reference the **examples** section.